jiriklepl/bits-knn-jpdc2024/README.md

 This generates various `./data/EXPERIMENT-NAME-TIMESTAMP.csv` and `./data/EXPERIMENT-NAME-TIMESTAMP.err` files.
 Their format is discussed in [data-format.md](docs/data-format.md).
 Note that these scripts can take a long time (typically, up to two hours) to run.

-Then, run the following commands to generate `./scripts/optima.csv` and `./scripts/optima-dist.csv` files, run the following commands (they also automatically prepare a virtual environment `.venv` and install the required Python packages using `pip`):
+Then, run the following commands to generate `./scripts/optima.csv` and `./scripts/optima-dist.csv` files, which contain the best-performing parameters for the algorithms, run the following commands (they also automatically prepare a virtual environment `.venv` and install the required Python packages using `pip`):

 ```bash
 # produce the `./scripts/optima.csv` file: